-These tools have their upsides and downsides, but if you don’t care much about online privacy, they are great VPN alternatives.
+These tools have their upsides and downsides, but they are great VPN alternatives if you don’t care much about online privacy.
 Just make sure your ISP doesn’t use transparent proxies or DNS hijacking.
 Otherwise, Smart DNS won’t function properly.

 Unlocator – Best Smart DNS for MasterChef Australia

 When it comes to Smart DNS proxies, the only services you should consider are the ones that offer a vast list of supported channels.
 Unlocator, for example, can unblock more than 220 streaming platforms, including CTV, TVNZ, and DStv.
 It will also give you access to BBC iPlayer, ITV Hub, Hulu, Amazon Prime Video, and much more.

 Unlocator also launched a VPN service recently.
 You’ll get the best of both worlds with Unlocator Hybrid, which offers the privacy of a VPN and the unblocking capability of a Smart DNS.